 I am very passionate about our Philanthropy because it is such a relevant topic at the college setting.
 Domestic Violence Awareness is something that everyone can use a little bit of education on, and is a cause that will always be important!
 Being a member of Alpha Chi Omega has taught me how to serve and raise awareness for DVA!

 I love our philanthropy of domestic violence awareness because it helps ensure the women around us are heard and seen. domestic violence is such a prominent and increasing issue in our society, and it has been amazing getting to combat this issue as a women in alpha chi omega!!

 As one of the top philanthropic Alpha Chi Omega chapters in the country, TCU Alpha Chi's work throughout the year to raise awareness and funds to support survivors of Domestic Violence

-This year, the Iota Lambda chapter will be introducing a new fall philanthropy event - Paint War - with all of the proceeds going to the Women’s Center of Tarrant County.
-The event works to "paint away Domestic Violence", and is hosted in October during National Domestic Violence Awareness Month on the Intramural Fields.
-Teams will be formed and given a bucket of powdered paint and a clean white sheet.
-The goal is for each team to keep their banner clean, despite the paint being thrown.
-We are so excited to introduce this new event to TCU’s campus.
+This year, the Iota Lambda chapter will be introducing a new fall philanthropy event - A Chi Glow - with all of the proceeds going to the Women’s Center of Tarrant County.
+The event works to "dance away Domestic Violence", and is hosted in October during National Domestic Violence Awareness Month.
+The goal is to raise awareness while having a glow in the dark themed dance party!
+We are so excited to introduce this new event to TCU.